felixarntz/wp-global-options/README.md

 * introduces a CRUD API for global options, including sanitization and validation
 * introduces a CRUD API for global transients
 * introduces an API for registering/unregistering global settings
+* includes a `wp global-options` command for WP-CLI

 ## How to install